myna/help/deployment/web/google-analytics.md

 [custom events]: https://developers.google.com/analytics/devguides/collection/gajs/eventTrackerGuide

+To enable this feature, simply add the Google Analytics snippet to your web site along site the Myna deployment snippet.
 The event parameters are as follows:

 <table class="table table-striped table-bordered">
   <thead>